williamqzy/compaABC/README.md

-Model Comparison In Approximate Bayesian Computation
+Model Comparison In Bayesian Computation

-Compa-ABC is a Python package for performing model comparison in Approximate Bayesian Computation.
+Compa-ABC is a Python package for performing model comparison in Bayesian Computation.
 It enables you to do Bayesian model comparison between models for which a likelihood function is not available.
 In contrast to previous approaches that are mainly based on variants of rejection sampling, this is a density estimation method that approximates the posterior over models in parametric form